 “Well, it’s me,” Ryan told reporters aboard his campaign plane last Wednesday when asked about the developing address.
 “It’s what I believe and what I do.
 It’s going to be — I used to write speeches, I’ve done a lot of speechwriting in the past.
 Words matter a lot, and I’m putting a lot of effort into it.”

-2 weeks on the trail, Ryan has kept in close contact with Boston through regular video conferences, and advisers at campaign headquarters have reviewed versions of his speech.
+Throughout his 21 / 2 weeks on the trail, Ryan has kept in close contact with Boston through regular video conferences, and advisers at campaign headquarters have reviewed versions of his speech.

 In addition, two top Republican speechwriters — Matthew Scully and John McConnell, both former writers for George W. Bush — were enlisted by the Romney campaign to work with Ryan in crafting his address.
 Scully is renowned for writing then-Alaska Gov. Sarah Palin’s widely hailed 2008 convention speech, although few traces of her in-your-face brand are expected when Ryan takes the stage.
 McConnell also served as chief speechwriter to former Vice President Dick Cheney.